Uniqueness of the Phase Transition in Many-Dipole Cavity Quantum Electrodynamical Systems: Diagonalisation of generic bilinear coupled-oscillator Hamiltonian, normal-phase, and abnormal-phase Hamiltonians

 Substituting these expressions into Eq.~(\ref{hth}) gives

 where we have combined all constant terms into

 Note that if we choose the material potential such that $\epsilon_0=0$, i.e., if the material energy zero-point is zero, then $C_\alpha$ is $N$-independent and remains finite in the limit $N\to \infty$.
-The Hamiltonian in Eq.~(\ref{hth2}) can be diagonalised using the method in Supplementary Note 2, which leads to the final result given in Eq.~(\ref{norm}) of the main text.
+The Hamiltonian in Eq.~(\ref{hth2}) can be diagonalised using the method presented at the start of this section, which leads to the final result given in the main text.